This show finished on Saturday 02 December 2023, and this page is being kept for archival purposes only.

 Musical Director Freya White

-Producer India Hunter
+Producer Dia Hunter

-Set Assistant Tihani Binti Shahrudin
+Set Assistant Tihani Shahrudin

 Set Assistant (Jeremy Stand-in) Luca Stier